dkorolev/tmx/README.md

 ## Commands inside Termux

+After you "copy" these commands, if you're in `scrcpy`, long-press the main mouse button inside Termux for the menu with "paste" to appear.

 ```
 # NOTE(dkorolev): This pops out the window for the user to choose "allow" or "deny", better do it first thing, IMHO.
 # termux-setup-storage